elmnt/gsd/index.md

 ---
 layout: default
 title: Hello<span class="hilight">.</span>
 intro: Hi 👋🏼 I'm Greg Smith.
 I'm a UX designer and design system leader with a background in front-end engineering.
 I embrace complexity and strive for simplicity.
+I bridge design, engineering and accessibility to push system iterations that solve business challenges and improve productivity.
 exclude: true
 ---